Growth and Confidence Environment

 Core Transformation

-We utilize Cognitive Behavioural Therapy (CBT) and Compassion-Focused Therapy to help you identify the root of self-critical thoughts and build a kinder internal dialogue.
+We utilize Emotion Focused Therapy (EFT), CBT, and Compassion-Focused Therapy to help you identify the root of self-critical thoughts and build a kinder internal dialogue.

 verified